-Outside of the University of Stirling, I am a member of the European Commission Expert Group on AI and Data in Education; Chair of SCOTLIN (Scottish Law and Innovation Network); Visiting Professor at the University of Macerata; Fellow of the Nexa Center for Internet and Society; Research Associate at UCL Centre for Blockchain Technologies, Co-founder and Fellow of NINSO Northumbria Internet & Society Research Group; as well as Co-Convenor of the Open Section of the Society of Legal Scholars, the oldest and largest society of law academics in the UK and the Republic of Ireland.
+Outside of the University of Stirling, I am Martin-Flynn Global Law Professor at the University of Connecticut; a member of the European Commission Expert Group on AI and Data in Education; an external expert of the European Data Protection Board; Fellow of the Nexa Center for Internet and Society; Research Associate at UCL Centre for Blockchain Technologies; Past Coordinator and Advisory Board Member SCOTLIN (Scottish Law and Innovation Network); Past Convenor and External Fellow of NINSO Northumbria Internet & Society Research Group; as well as Co-Convenor of the Open Section of the Society of Legal Scholars, the oldest and largest society of law academics in the UK and the Republic of Ireland.

-Alongside research and teaching, I am a qualified lawyer called to the Bar in 2013 (Italy, non-practising), consultant for public and private organisations, and LGBTQ+ rights activist.
+Alongside research and teaching, I am a qualified lawyer called to the bar in 2013 (Italy, non-practising), consultant for public and private organisations, charity trustee, and LGBTQ+ rights activist.

 Find me elsewhere

 Get new content delivered directly to your inbox.